pmagdon/cloud_detection/docs/source/results.rst

 In the field class the above-explained situation happens more often due to agricultural changes.
 Since the red blue test, which should specially reclassify commission errors over agricultural fields, doesn't work as well as expected, we have a relatively high error of commission, which decreases the overall accuracy.
-The neighbourhood correlation test solves sometimes this problem, but often only at the borders of the field like showed in figure 17, due to the big changing area of the agricultural fields.
+The neighbourhood correlation test solves sometimes this problem, but often only at the borders of the field like showed in :ref:`figure-17`, due to the big changing area of the agricultural fields.
 The omission error occurs in this case, like in all land cover classes, because of the thin portions of the clouds, especially at their boundaries.